walterlee7/walt-website/ReadMe.md

 Walter Lee Project Website: March 17, 2019.

-View is built with ReactJS without using create-react-app.
+View is built with ReactJS.

 Website theme is based on Grayscale Bootstrap 4 from https://startbootstrap.com/themes/grayscale/.